 When you transfer money overseas with TransferWise, you can save up to 90% on the fees you would be charged by your bank.
 This works by matching users looking to send and receive the same currency.
 For example, if a user wants to send AUD to GBP, TransferWise will look for a user sending GBP and use this towards the transfer.
 This means you won't be charged the cost of converting currencies, which is how TransferWise can offer the real exchange rate.

 Note: TransferWise can only send JPY and ZAR via SWIFT – customers are encouraged to contact TransferWise Customer Support so that it is enabled for them.

 How much does it cost to transfer money?

-TransferWise charges a service fee of 0.7% on amounts up to AUD$10,000 and 0.5% for amounts above this.
-As well as using the mid-market exchange rate, TransferWise does not slug customers with any hidden commissions or unexpected fees.
+TransferWise charges a transaction fee of 0.7% on amounts up to AUD$10,000 and 0.5% for amounts above this.
+As well as using the mid-market exchange rate (the real exchange rate), TransferWise does not slug customers with any hidden commissions or unexpected fees.
 Instead, the service fee is shown upfront.
-You’ll be charged a nominal flat fee when transferring smaller amounts, but if your transfer exceeds a certain threshold you’ll be charged a fee of 0.5% of the transfer amount.

 TransferWise foreign exchange rates

 TransferWise uses the mid-market exchange rate when transferring money between countries.
 Also known as the interbank rate or spot rate, the mid-market rate is the mid-point between the buy and sell rates on global currency markets.
 This is the rate you’ll find if you do a Google search for exchange rates, not the rate that your bank will offer you when you transfer money.
 Banks hide commissions into the exchange rates they offer consumers.